zamarrowski/translate-components/README.md

 * Languages

 If a translation file not exist, translate-components will create a file but if it already exist will add the new translations.
+Execute node pathToYourFile.js and that will generate a translations file!